 A good business plan is a financial road map.
 It’s also an overview detailing things like the startup capital needed.
 And it includes numbers like projected cash flow.

-Here’s a few boxes to check.
+Here are a few boxes to check.

 - Executive Summary.
 Cover what’s to come in one page.